jacogr/jacogr/README.md

 I build stuff.
 And hopefully you find some of it useful.
 If not, let me know via an issue, or even better, get a PR ready and I'll owe you a drink of your choice.

 Currently I am 100% focussed on building [polkadot-js](https://github.com/polkadot-js).
 When not actually writing code, I also help others be productive in their daily efforts using code and products I had a hand in.
+I'm fortunate that I actually get to use the products I've built 7 days a week, both as a user-of-APIs and user-of-UIs - and yes, a lot of times I can see that we are not "there" yet.

 As for the rest of my time?
 Well, I love spending it with my family and exploring.
 The world is a big place to see.